Nazanin1369/LaneLinesDetection/report.md

     ![alt image](https://docs.scipy.org/doc/numpy/_images/numpy-linalg-lstsq-1.png)

-    As you must realized linear regression can do the same identifying the best line amoung all the hough lines and efficenizing the slope by redusing RMSE.
+    As you must realized linear regression can do the same identifying the best line amoung all the hough lines and efficenizing the slope by reducing RMSE.

     ```python
     def lines_linreg(lines_array):